Schools

 • Conservatories.

-• Academic high schools (grades nine–12).
+• Academic high schools (grades nine through 12).

-• Private elementary schools (grades kindergarten–eight).
+• Private elementary schools (kindergarten through grade eight).

 • Institutions providing: